Banking & Finance

 2. Delay Partly Due to Pandemic:

-Some delay in trial progression was due to COVID-19 restrictions, and not entirely attributable to the prosecution.
+Some delay in the progress of the trial was due to COVID-19 restrictions, and not entirely attributable to the prosecution.

 3. Prosecution’s Efforts: